 Damn.
 She hated it.
 How could he do that to her?
 To simply stare at her and suddenly jumble her insides.
 It was making one hell of a total chaos.
 Chaos of feelings.

 Okay, so the gazing game had somehow created a new and longer record.
 This was getting really awkward and irritating.
-Why wouldn't he just stop looking at her like she was the most interesting ugly artwork?
+Why wouldn't he just stop looking at her?
 But then again, why couldn't she just stop and avert her gaze?
 After all, she was the one who started it.
 Wasn't she the one supposed to end it?

 She fidgeted.
 His gaze was invisibly enveloping her.
 Consuming every fiber in her body.
 A chill ran down her spine.
 Got to end this.